 This is usually a headline during the examination season but, today’s news confirms that teachers are also cheating.
 Four schools had their results wiped out in three subjects and a fifth school was stripped of its English results in national curriculum (SATs) tests for “altering” the test papers of children.
 So unethical, the same teachers help with career choices.
 I have more trust in online career tests than in these teachers.
-There are many well-developed career quizzes that show you all options and you can judge yourself without any pressure for you or your teen.
-I don’t to want to be manipulated by some random teachers.
+There are many well-developed career quizzes that show you all the options and you can judge yourself without any pressure for you or your teen.
+I don’t want to be manipulated by some random teachers.

 This is a fraud which is damaging not only to the schools but, also the pupils at the school and the whole system of testing in our schools.
 It’s the sort of scandal which prompted many US schools to outsource testing of students and I suspect we may be headed belatedly in the same direction.

 As soon as the Government used test results to publish school league tables and also to determine school funding, it was inevitable that some teachers would find ways to influence individual pupil and school test results.
 I’m sure the vast majority of teachers would not even contemplate this but, just a few can damage the reputation of many.

 The Guardian says “The government is coming under increasing pressure to scrap the tests.
 Academics at the University of Cambridge have said Sats put children under stress and headteachers threatened to boycott them in 2011“.
 This is pure “spin”.
 The decision to design a revised set of SATs was made over a year ago.